 Nonprofits must operate exclusively for non-profit purposes, cannot distribute profits to members, must dissolve assets to similar organizations if wound up, and follow provincial/territorial incorporation laws.
 They may need to register federally if operating across provinces.

 Foundations raise funds, invest assets, and distribute money through grants to support charitable causes.
 Private foundations are funded by limited sources, while public foundations raise money broadly.
-Both must spend a minimum percentage annually on charitable activities.
+Both must spend a minimum percentage annually on charitable activities—as of 2023, this is 3.5% on the first $1 million and 5% on amounts exceeding $1 million.

 Charitable organizations conduct direct charitable work like running food banks or hospitals.
 Public foundations raise money from the general public to make grants to other charities.
 Private foundations receive funding from limited sources like families or corporations to distribute grants.
 Non-charitable nonprofits operate for social, recreational, or community purposes without charitable status.